Ronald McDonald House Glasgow and how we provide accommodation for families

 We are open and accept referrals every day of the week so if the first referral was unsuccessful, the Nursing staff/Ward clerk should refer again the following day.

-On being offered a room, we will give you a check-in time to attend the House along with an email with our online check in form (or you can fill this out on arrival).
+On being offered a room, we will give you a check-in time to attend the House along with an email with our online check in form (or you can fill this out on arrival) and Your Nursing Staff/Ward Clerk will give you our ‘Welcome postcard’ with some more information on the House.
 On arrival they’ll be welcomed by a member of the House staff and asked to complete a Registration and Occupancy Agreement Form.
 We will take time to sit them down, introduce ourselves and go through the settling-in process including; confirming their details, House protocols and Health & Safety requirements.
 This will be followed by a tour of the facilities, and they’ll be shown their bedroom and given a set of keys.

 We ask for a £25 room deposit at check-in, which is refundable on leaving the House, provided the room has been left in a satisfactory condition and no charges have been incurred.
 Many families who stay with us choose to donate their deposit to the Charity helping us to support future families.